DFHack/dfhack/docs/dev/Lua API.rst

 * ``dfhack.units.isUnitInBox(unit,x1,y1,z1,x2,y2,z2)``

   Returns true if the unit is within a box defined by the specified coordinates.
+Make sure the unit is in play first, as this can return true for a death location or where the unit left the map.

 * ``dfhack.units.getUnitsInBox(x1,y1,z1,x2,y2,z2[,filter])``

   Returns a table of all units within the specified coordinates.
+Returned units are guaranteed to be in play (unlike ``isUnitInBox`` above).
   If the ``filter`` argument is given, only units where ``filter(unit)`` returns true will be included.
 Note that ``pos2xyz()`` cannot currently be used to convert coordinate objects to the arguments required by